 Obviously this is a decision you will have to make jointly with the person you are caring for.
 They may even be the one to suggest it if you’re getting very tired.
 Both of you might enjoy the change of scene and company.
 After a few days’ break, you may both feel rested and better able to manage at home again.

 Before you make a decision, you, the person you’re looking after, and perhaps other members of the family or friends, might find it reassuring to go and see the hospital, home or hospice and talk to the staff.

 In another type of respite care, a carer will come to the person’s home to enable you to get away for a while.
 This may be suitable if the person with cancer doesn’t want to leave their home or is unable to do so.

-To find out what is available locally, ask your key worker or a local support group.
-Crossroads has a national network of home respite carers working through local authorities and their services are mostly provided free of charge.
+To find out what is available locally, ask your key worker or a local support group, or contact the Carers Trust.